 Mr. Christie’s prior experience included ten years of employment at Bank of America/MBNA America.
 Most of his tenure there was with MBNA (acquired by Bank of America in 2005), where he served as a senior executive vice president.

 Mr. Christie began his career working for IBM as an application developer.
-His tenure at IBM lasted 13 years and he left as a certified client/server specialist.
+His spent 13 years at IBM, leaving as a certified client/server specialist.
 Prior to IBM, Mr. Christie served for three years in the United States Army.

 Mr. Christie received a master’s degree in information systems management from Marist College in 1989 and a bachelor’s degree in computer science from St. John’s University in 1983.